night-crawler/fzf/README.md

 Role Name
 =========

-nstall fzf package
+nstalls fzf package

 Requirements
 ------------

-git must be installed and executable prior to use fzf role
+git must be installed prior to use fzf role

 Role Variables
 --------------

-fzf_install_path - defines fzf installation path (git will clone fzf there fzf_userlist     - the list of users fzf shall be installed for
+fzf_install_path - defines fzf installation path (git will clone fzf there_ fzf_userlist     - the list of users fzf shall be installed for

 default: